Imperative Verbs

 • They help you communicate effectively when giving instructions or advice.

-• They are useful in daily conversations, workplaces, and educational settings.
+• They are useful in daily conversations, workplaces, and education settings.

 • They improve clarity and reduce confusion in your communication.